 Tips and warnings

 Carefully selected mats and curtains can help draw a room with such different period pieces together.
 Decorate your walls with paint or wallpaper.
 Apply a neutral wall color, such as white, cream, beige or gray, if you want a non-date base and will complement all other colors as well as traditional and contemporary furniture.
 Paint your walls a more vibrant color, like orange, fuchsia or turquoise, if your style is predominantly contemporary.
-Paint them in a classic shade, such as chocolate brown, burgundy or purple, if you are more prone to a traditional look.More reader came from this term: how to mix traditional and contemporary furniture
+Paint them in a classic shade, such as chocolate brown, burgundy or purple, if you are more prone to a traditional look.how to mix traditional and contemporary furniture